Primitive/cards5 min read

 3. Log — after every purchase, call naive cards log-transaction <card_id> --amount <cents> --merchant-name "..." --description "...".
 This creates an auditable paper trail for every transaction.

-This is the Company → Employee → Primitive model in its strictest form: the Company holds the bank rails, the Employee holds the card, and /cards is the primitive that binds them.
+This is the Company → Employee → Primitive model in its strictest form: the Company holds the rails through managed virtual cards, the Employee holds the card, and /cards is the primitive that binds them.

 Two ways to issue a card: prompt or code